AdaRank/adarank/README.md

 8. If not, the successive-item-recommendation is performed.
 In this case, the prefix length of the sequence has to be chosen as a recommendation basis.

 After running the simulation process you get two types of files for each parameter configuration:
+1. Make sure that you created the folder `results` which contains the four folders `metadata`, `sequences`, `rules` and `qualities`.
-1. A CSV-file which contains the results in the form of precision and diversity values and the corresponding parameters for this experiment.
+2. A CSV-file which contains the results in the form of precision and diversity values and the corresponding parameters for this experiment.
-2. A textfile containing the simulated sequences.
+3. A textfile containing the simulated sequences.

 If you need help regarding the input file format please have a look at the help page once you started the GUI.